Kietpawpan/flood/README.md

   if (hazardQuotient < 0.5) {
     // Low risk
     document.getElementById("hq").style.color = "green";
     document.getElementById("dis").innerHTML = "Bangkok is at low risk of flooding.
-The actual water volume is less than what's needed to reach the " + expectedFloodHeight + " meters flood height.";
+The actual water volume is less than what's needed to reach the " + criticalFloodHeight + " meters flood height.";
   } else if (hazardQuotient < 1) {
     // Moderate risk
     document.getElementById("hq").style.color = "yellow";
     document.getElementById("dis").innerHTML = "Bangkok is at moderate risk of flooding.
-The actual water volume is less than what's needed to reach the " + expectedFloodHeight + " meters flood height.";
+The actual water volume is less than what's needed to reach the " + criticalFloodHeight + " meters flood height.";
   } else {
     // High risk
     document.getElementById("hq").style.color = "red";
     document.getElementById("dis").innerHTML = "Bangkok is at high risk of flooding.
-The actual water volume exceeds what's needed to reach the " + expectedFloodHeight + " meters flood height.";
+The actual water volume exceeds what's needed to reach the " + criticalFloodHeight + " meters flood height.";
   }
 }

 ```
 Therefore, a smaller volume of floodwater is needed to produce the same flood height in areas with infrastructure that can displace water.
 ## Variables